Skip to main content

 Once you finish marking your Properties as P, test it out by going to a Material you're using on your Avatar.

-Just like as described in Applying a Preset, open the Preset List by pressing the Preset List Icon, and your Preset should be seen in there.
-Click it and Apply to your Material.
+Just like as described in Using Presets, open the Preset List by pressing the Presets button, and your Preset should be seen in there.
+Select your Preset and Apply to your Material.

 Congratulations!
 You now know how to create and apply your own Presets.